 Quickly push and release "SCAN".
-If you hear a beep, you held the button too long, and the radio will scan the preset stations.
-The radio will find the next station up the station band, stay there for 5 seconds, and then scan again.
+The radio will find the next station up the station band, stay there for 5 seconds, and then scan again to the next preset.
 To select a station, push "SCAN" again.
+If you hear a beep, the radio will scan the preset stations.